DcMatch: Unsupervised Multi-Shape Matching with Dual-Level Consistency: Implementation Details

 Training is performed end-to-end using the Adam optimizer with a learning rate of 0.001.
 The functional maps module uses $\lambda_{\mathrm{LB}} = 100$, $\lambda_{\mathrm{Elas}} = 50$, and a temperature parameter $\tau = 0.07$.
 We set the number of basis functions to $k_{\mathrm{LB}} = 160$ and $k_{\mathrm{Elas}} = 40$.
 Loss weights are set as $\lambda_{\text{bij}} = \lambda_{\text{orth}} = \lambda_{\text{couple}} = \lambda_{\text{cycle}} = 1.0$.

 During inference, point-wise correspondences are computed as $\Pi_{ij} = \Pi_i \Pi_j^{\top}$.

-For universe size selection, if ground-truth correspondences are defined relative to a reference shape, we set the number of universe points to match its vertex count.
+For the selection of universe size $c$, if ground-truth correspondences are defined relative to a reference shape, we set the number of universe points to match its vertex count.
 Otherwise, we use the maximum vertex count across the dataset.